renandantasp/Kodama/README.md

   - [x] The home page will include a view for played games
   - [x] The home page will include a view for backlog games
   - [x] The home page will include a view for notificaions
-  - [-] The home page will include a view for his following users
+  - [x] The home page will include a view for his following users
-  - [-] The home page will include a view for his followers
+  - [x] The home page will include a view for his followers
   - [-] The home page will include a view for essays
   - [-] The home page will include a view for lists games